LimeChain/hashport-validator/docs/integration.md

 Using the Permit design, we are able to initiate the transfer of the assets in one transaction.
 Instead of the user executing a separate ERC20 `approve` TX, he must sign a `permit` message that is verified by the ERC20 contract in order to authorise the Router contract to spend the user's funds on his behalf.

-Here is a example on how to create the necessary signature for permit operation:
+Here is an example on how to create the necessary signature for permit operation:

 ```typescript
 async function createPermit(